 Taking its name from the painting in Francis Picabia’s Transparences series, Villa Atrata becomes a sign of what lies outside the realm of normal expectations.

-Gil Presti opened Villa Atrata in May 2022 with an exhibition of Nick Mauss, following 20 years as co-founder of formerly Campoli Presti London & Paris, presenting exhibitions by historical figures such as Martin Barré, Marcel Broodthaers, Sarah Charlesworth, Michael Krebber, Franz West, Pistoletto.
-With contemporary artists Katherine Bradford, Liz Deschenes, Rochelle Feinstein, Jutta Koether, Nick Mauss, Amy Sillman, Cheyney Thompson, John Miller, Eileen Quinlan, Blake Rayne, Reena Spaulings at the core of its program.
+Gil Presti opened Villa Atrata in May 2022 with a residency and exhibition by Nick Mauss.
+Following 12 years living in New York, where he worked with Larry Gagosian at 980 Madison Avenue, he co-founded Campoli Presti gallery in London and Paris.
+For 20 years, the gallery presented exhibitions by historical figures such as Martin Barré, Marcel Broodthaers, Sarah Charlesworth, William Eggleston, Michael Krebber, Louise Lawler, Michelangelo Pistoletto and Franz West.
+Contemporary artists Katherine Bradford, Liz Deschenes, Rochelle Feinstein, Jutta Koether, Scott Lyall, Nick Mauss, Amy Sillman, Cheyney Thompson, John Miller, Eileen Quinlan, Blake Rayne, Reena Spaulings formed the core of its programme.

 CURRENT EXHIBITIONS